SANJOY-PAUL-0981/LearnAI/README.md

 ## Improvements
 - Markdown parse done
 - OAuth integration have to do
-- Change LogOut button
+- Change LogOut button = done ig
-- All over UI improve in chat section
+- All over UI improve in chat section - done ig

 ### API Resources
 YouTube Transcript APIs from RapidAPI: